Century Commercial Bank Limited

 Century Commercial Bank Limited was a commercial bank in Nepal.
-The bank was an ‘A’ class commercial bank licensed by Nepal Rastra Bank and has branches all across the nation with its head office in Kathmandu which provides entire commercial banking services.
-But now it's merged with Prabhu bank Limited in January 2023.
+The bank was an 'A' class commercial bank licensed by Nepal Rastra Bank and had branches all across the nation with its head office in Kathmandu which provided entire commercial banking services.
+The bank was acquired by Prabhu bank Limited in January 2023.

-The bank's shares are publicly traded as an 'A' category company in the Nepal Stock Exchange.
+The bank's shares were publicly traded as an 'A' category company in the Nepal Stock Exchange.

-Before merging with Prabhu Bank Limited, the Bank has a network of 132 branches, 10 extension counters, 22 branchless banking and 92 ATMs across the country and offers a wide range of banking products in deposits, lending and other value added services such as internet/ mobile banking, remittance and branchless banking etc. The Bank’s team consists of more than 950 staffs and caters to more than 500,000 customers.
+Before acquisition by Prabhu Bank Limited, the Bank had a network of 132 branches, 10 extension counters, 22 branchless banking and 92 ATMs across the country and offered a wide range of banking products in deposits, lending and other value added services such as internet/ mobile banking, remittance and branchless banking etc. The Bank's team consisted of more than 950 staffs and catered to more than 500,000 customers.

 Correspondent Network

-Century bank is merged with Prabhu bank Limited in January 2023 and perform all the transactions with the name of Prabhu Bank Limited.
-The bank has been maintaining harmonious correspondent relationships with various international banks from various countries to facilitate trade, remittance and other cross border services.
-Through these correspondents the bank is able to provide services in any major currencies in the world.
+After the acquisition by Prabhu bank in January 2023 all services are transferred, and the transactions are performed with the name of Prabhu Bank Limited.
+The bank had harmonious correspondent relationships with various international banks from various countries to facilitate trade, remittance and other cross border services.